Charitable Organizations

 The Education Network

-The Education Network, a national independent grassroots organization, is committed to the transformation of education in the United States.
-The organization provides training in a set of non-traditional conversations that make it possible for people to realize their fundamental commitment to education – to make a real and lasting difference with students on a day-to-day basis and impact the future of education in their communities.
+The Education Network, an independent grassroots organization, commits itself to the transformation of education in the USA.
+This national organization provides training through non-traditional conversations enable people to realize their fundamental commitment to make a real and lasting difference with students on a daily basis and impact the future of education in their communities.

 Visit The Education Network website.